 I devoted a whole blog post to 100 Dreams because this is an exercise that you can do to jumpstart your inspiration overall, even if you’re not sure about your next move.
 The gist of 100 Dreams is that we all have many interests, and this exercise challenges you to list out 100 of them.
 List 100 things you have always wanted to do, have, be and achieve.
 Include big goals like traveling to all seven continents and small, discrete goals like hearing a live concert of Handel’s Messiah (these are actual dreams from people who have done this exercise).

 The 100 Dreams exercise flexes your passion muscles, which is especially important if you’re feeling demotivated in your current situation.
-You may be so burnt out by your current job that you don’t have a working compass to point to your next career move.
+You may be so burned out by your current job that you don’t have a working compass to point to your next career move.
 You may be so negative that you have forgotten what it is like to enjoy something.
 This exercise helps you to focus on enjoyment, and not of career activities specifically, but of any and all activities.
 In doing so, you get back in touch with what makes you feel good so you can make more informed career decisions going forward.

 Exercise 2 – Peak Experiences